 Food system transformation requires a compass.
-Ours is the progressive realisation of the right to food food.
+Ours is the progressive realisation of the right to food

+In view of the structural reasons for food and nutrition insecurity, this research programme seeks to develop innovations to realise the right to food.
 Article II of the International Covenant on Economic, Social and Cultural Rights recognises everyone's right to an adequate standard of living, including adequate food.
 "The right to adequate food is realized when every man, woman and child, alone or in community with others, have physical and economic access at all times to adequate food or means for its procurement.
-The right to adequate food shall therefore not be interpreted in a narrow or restrictive sense which equates it with a minimum package of calories, proteins and other specific nutrients" (CESCR, 1999).
+The right to adequate food is near a narrow or restrictive sense which equates it with a minimum package of calories, proteins and other specific nutrients" (CESCR, 1999).
 Approaching innovations from the point of view of the right to food therefore emphasises the search for solutions that also go beyond immediate needs and address questions of, for example, accountability of governments or representation of people in vulnerable positions in policy processes.